Who Pays Realtor Fees?

 Do sellers have to pay a buyer’s agent commission?

-Short answer: no, but as our nationwide survey revealed, most still do.
+Short answer: no, but as HomeLight’s nationwide survey revealed, most still do.

 Here’s why the majority of sellers still choose to offer a buyer’s agent commission:

-- It strengthens your negotiating power: Sellers who proactively offer buyer’s agent fees often attract more serious interest, which can lead to better terms or multiple offers.
+- It strengthens your negotiating power: Sellers who offer to cover the buyer’s agent fees usually get more serious interest, and that can lead to better terms or even multiple offers.

-- It aligns with today’s market: In our 2025 survey, agents told us that offering a buyer’s agent commission and concessions is often necessary to get a deal done in a high-rate, high-price environment.
+- It aligns with today’s market: In our 2026 survey, agents told us that in this kind of market, paying the buyer’s agent commission and offering concessions are often key to getting a deal across the finish line.

 Can you negotiate Realtor fees?

 Yes, real estate commissions are always negotiable.
 That was true before the NAR settlement, and it remains true today.
-Whether you’re talking to a listing agent or considering what to offer a buyer’s agent, here are a few ways sellers may negotiate commissions:
+Whether you’re talking to a listing agent or considering what to offer a buyer’s agent, here are a few ways you can negotiate commissions:

 - Set a lower total commission rate: Some listing agents may agree to a lower rate, especially on higher-priced homes or in more active markets.